shigdel/course_2022_oulu/index.Rmd

 **Teachers and organizers**

 [Leo Lahti](https://datascience.utu.fi) is the main teacher and Associate Professor in Data Science at the University of Turku, with specialization on biomedical data analysis.
-Course assistants are _Tuomas Borman_ (University of Turku) is one of the main developers of the open training material covered by the course and _Jenni Hekkala_, a PhD researcher at the University of Oulu, in the group of the course coordinator Docent _Justus Reunanen_.
+Course assistants are _Tuomas Borman_ (University of Turku) is one of the main developers of the open training material covered by the course, _Jenni Hekkala_, a PhD researcher at the University of Oulu, in the group of the course coordinator Docent _Justus Reunanen_, and _Rajesh Shigdel_ who has supported the writing of the course material.

 The course is jointly organized by